miking-lang/miking/README.md

 match tree with Node t then expr1 else expr2
 ```

 matches the value after evaluating expression `tree` and checks if its outer most constructor is a `Node` constructor.
 If that is the case, the identifier `t` in expression `expr1` is bound to the tuple consisting of the node's two sub trees (recall the definition of the constructor `Node`).

-As part of the design of MExpr, we try to make it simple.
-Hence, MExpr does not support pattern variables or nested matches.
-This should instead be introduced by languages that are later compiled into an MExpr.
-This is the reason for the pattern where `left` and `right` identifiers are introduced by projecting out the elements from a tuple.

 Finally, if we execute the test

 ```
 utest count tree with 9 in ()